 3. Check all your support beams and all boards that connect directly to your home.
 If these are rotting this will require usually the help of a professional like Mission Painting and Home Improvements.
 Without experience, replacing support beams, joists, or boards that attach to your home are too big and too important of tasks for the typical homeowner to tackle.

 Once you have cleaned your deck and repairs have been taken care of, the next step for many people will be to stain and seal your deck.
 This will add a bit of “POP” to your outdoor environment and more importantly create a more weather resistant deck in the future.
 Here are 2 things to think about.

 1. Choose the right product.
 This is a huge deal that many people often get wrong.
 They can look at their deck as a standalone area when it is part of the bigger picture that is your home.
 Be sure to look and see what colors work well with the exterior of your home.
 Consulting with a Mission Painting and Home Improvements professional will help make this decision less stressful and more successful.

 2. Make sure you have the right materials to complete your job successfully.
 These things include, but are not limited to: the right brushes or rollers, a sprayer, sanding sponges, and deck care products.
 Also, make sure you mask off the areas NOT being painted.
 There’s nothing worse than a sloppy DIY job and it can even reduce the value of your home.

 All these things are essential before tackling your project.
-Here are a couple quick videos about how to properly stain
+Here are a couple quick videos about how to properly stain or paint your deck.